 Hopefully, we didn’t intimidate you with these examples too much.
-We just want to emphasize: You cannot ignore cybersecurity threats anymore and need to set up firm cybersecurity foundations in your company or organization to prevent them.
+We just want to emphasize: You cannot ignore cybersecurity threats anymore and need to set up firm security foundations in your company or organization to prevent them.

-Benefits provided by cybersecurity
+Benefits Provided by Cybersecurity

 It is safe to say that the more cybersecurity activities are incorporated into your daily business activities and your company strategy, the better.
 An overall systematic and holistic cybersecurity approach is beneficial to your whole business, so efforts make sense.

-Let’s say, you’ve set up a good cyber protection to safeguard your data.
+Let’s say, you’ve set up good cyber protection to safeguard your data.
 What then?
 Congratulations!
 Now you possess a pretty large set of advantages to move your business forward.
 These are just some of them:

 1. Decreased costs.
 Now you have fewer (if any!) costs related to security incidents, because these will rarely, or never occur (by the way, the average cost of a cybersecurity breach is large).
 In most cases, a cybersecurity investment is far less than any short-term savings achieved by ignoring the problem.
-So, cybersecurity is a money saver and ensures ROI.
+So, security is a money saver and ensures ROI.

 2. Competitive advantage and strong customer trust.
 Cybersecurity excellence makes companies stand out among their competitors.

-- Firstly, due to the increased level of cybersecurity you are protected against cyberespionage.
+- Firstly, due to the increased level of cybersecurity, you are protected against cyberespionage.
 Thus, all your company’s know-how, intellectual property, and customer relationship information are safe.

 - Secondly, owing to clearly defined data safety policies and procedures and, as a great plus, your company’s certification (e.g., ISO/IEC 27001) your current clients are confident that you can protect confidentiality, integrity, and availability of their data.